Facilities Technician - Electrician

 A. Perform singularly, or assist other employees on a variety of duties, which can include plumbing, carpentry, masonry, painting, plastering, and grounds care.

 IV.
-Supervises and instructs seasonal employees:
+Supervises and instructs Part-Time Seasonal/Temporary employees:

 A. Demonstrate and effectively communicate the safe operation of equipment and tools to seasonal employees.